UnknownER0/Reborn/README.md

 # Reborn
 Reborn is a AI made in python

-Can launch many apps and commands
+Can run many apps and terminal apps like (neofetch)

+You can change which programs you want for Reborn to run